 Where he's at now: Stephen is now the Harrisburg bureau chief for The PLS Reporter.

-I'm a student of urban studies at University of Pittsburgh and am working as a marketing intern for PublicSource.
-While at PublicSource, I have been learning a lot about non-profit organizations and the impact they can have on local neighborhoods.
-I get to build real connections, expand partnerships with different organizations and plan community gatherings around important causes.
-Recently, I worked with WQED and 1Hood to curate a community event that focused on topics of unresolved murders and neighborhood violence.
-The event was a follow-up to a recent reporting project by PublicSource called “The Aftermath of Murder.”
+PublicSource experience: While at PublicSource, I learned a lot about nonprofit organizations and the impact they can have on local neighborhoods.
+I got to build real connections, expand partnerships with different organizations and plan community gatherings around important causes.
 Organizing an event that tied directly to a series of articles was a novel experience for me.
-I think it is this sort of innovation in community engagement that sets PublicSource apart from other non-profits and most certainly differentiates the organization from other news outlets in the area.
-PublicSource provides a unique model for public service in the greater Pittsburgh community.
+I think it is this sort of innovation in community engagement that sets PublicSource apart from other nonprofits and most certainly differentiates the organization from other news outlets in the area.

 Editorial, spring 2016